-This is an appeal against the decision of the learned Supreme Court Judge discharging the Respondents from charges laid against them.

-Each of the above named Respondents was charged with conspiring to defeat the course of justice contrary to section 79 of the Penal Code Act [CAP.
-135].
+This is an appeal against the decision of the learned Supreme Court judge discharging the respondents from charges laid against them.
+Each of the above-named respondents was charged with conspiring to defeat the course of g justice contrary to s 79 of the Penal Code Act (Cap 135).